-If a Complainant does not wish for their name to be shared, does not wish for an investigation to take place, or does not want a formal complaint to be pursued, they may make such a request to the Title IX Coordinator, who will evaluate that request in light of the duty to ensure the safety of the campus and to comply with state or federal law.
+If a Complainant does not wish for their name to be shared, does not wish for an investigation to take place, or does not want a formal complaint to be pursued, they may make such a request to the Title IX

-&lt;sup>2 If circumstances require, the President or Title IX Coordinator may designate another person to oversee the process below should an allegation be made about the Coordinator or the Coordinator be otherwise unavailable or unable to fulfill their duties.
+2 If circumstances require, the President or Title IX Coordinator may designate another person to oversee the process below should an allegation be made about the Coordinator or the Coordinator be otherwise unavailable or unable to fulfill their duties.

-&lt;sup>3 In cases where the responding party is an employee, the College may be less inclined to abide by the reporting party's wishes not to proceed.
+3 In cases where the responding party is an employee, the College may be less inclined to abide by the reporting party's wishes not to proceed.